 one million or two thousand dollars.
 Something will be wrong that

 needs fixing, replacement or changing.
 The longer you have your

 boat, the finer she will become.
 Make her better than she was, and

 The view is the same rather you're on a $5,000 boat or a million

 dollar yacht.
-They've got ice though.
-We won't, at least not at
+They have ice though.
+We will not, at least not at

 purchase.
 With the addition of a $70 Haier cube refrigerator while

 staying at a marina we can have cold beverages.